 Leaving or changing role

-If a member wants to move to a new volunteer role, or stop volunteering completely, find out what you need to do.
+What to do if a member wants to move to a new volunteer role, stop volunteering completely, or if a member dies.

 Sometimes volunteers might need to step back from their role.